 |

-to PDF files with a page size that is not supported by Word.
+to PDF files with a page size that Word does not support.
 In addition,

-Word is visibly executed for the import of PDF files, so that any
+Word is now run visibly for PDF import, so that any error messages

 |